 Looking For A Job?

-If you are a Singaporean who is looking for a job but is unable to find one, Workforce Singapore can help connect you a to job you are looking for.
+If you are a Singaporean who is looking for a job but is unable to find one, Workforce Singapore can help connect you to the job you are looking for.
 To get started, you can make an appointment with Workforce Singapore here.
-Someone from the organisation will give you a call to arrange to meet up, and to link you up with the right companies and schemes that you are suitable for.
+Someone from the organisation will give you a call to arrange to meet up and to link you up with the right companies and schemes that you are suitable for.

 Need A Loan For Your Expanding Business?